TEFAF Museum Restoration Fund

 Founder and former Director of the Asian Civilisations Museum and the Peranakan Museum in Singapore.

-Carol Pottasc
+Carol Pottasch

 Senior restorer/conservator from the Mauritshuis, The Hague.